-The UnityPoint Clinic - Weight Loss Healthy Lifestyles Program is now available to adolescents age 15 or older who would benefit from medical weight management to improve their overall health, well-being and fitness levels.
-The program is
+The UnityPoint Clinic - Weight Loss Healthy Lifestyles Program is now available to teens age 15 or older who would benefit from a medically supervised weight loss program to improve their overall health, well-being and fitness levels.
+Our weight loss program is

-designed for anyone wanting to find effective solutions for weight
+designed for teens wanting to find effective solutions for weight

 management through a combination of nutrition and activity.
 It is